natanaa-palma/Builder-Project/README.md

 ## 🧩 Architecture Overview

-The Grid system architecture has a map that presents the classes relations
+The Grid system architecture has a map that presents the class relations
 👉 `Media/floor_grid_structure_map.jpg`

 The structure ensures: